A great British treat in the Autumn time - traditionally

 - When the mixture is ready, dip and rotate the apples into the toffee to coat them.

-- Place them (stick upwards) back on the greased tin / paper and allow to set.
+on to the greased tin / paper and allow to set.

 Allow the toffee to cool completely before eating.
 Toffee apples can be made up to two days in advance, and stored until needed in a cool dry place.